Last updated on August 21, 2020.

 Possible senior projects include optical calibration studies, timing measurements with GPS equipment, cosmic ray shower simulations, and detector prototyping.
 Our group attracts a number of undergraduates with at least eight senior projects in the past four years.
 There are also some opportunities for projects in distributed computing and physics education research.

-Pavel Fileviez Perez (updated 5/3/2019): Particle Physics and Cosmology, Physics beyond the Standard Model, Dark Matter and Matter-Antimatter Asymmetry in the Universe, New Physics at Colliders, Unification of Fundamental Forces, Supersymmetric Theories and others
+Pavel Fileviez Perez (last updated 3/30/2020 ): Particle Physics and Cosmology, Physics beyond the Standard Model, Dark Matter and Matter-Antimatter Asymmetry in the Universe, New Physics at Colliders, Unification of Fundamental Forces, Supersymmetric Theories and others.

 – Dark Matter: the study of different dark matter candidates, axions, weakly interacting massive particles and others.